jef42371/Customizable-AI-Chatbot/README.md

    - Create an account and start a **new project**.
    - Add your **Pinecone API key** in the project settings.
    - When prompted, enter the **Pinecone index name exactly as you created it in Pinecone**.
+     - Note: The index name should be `my-ai` by default, but you can change it to whatever you prefer.
+Just make sure to change it in `configurations/pinecone.ts` as well.
    - Set the **source URL to a single space** (if there isn’t an applicable URL).
    - Leave all other settings unchanged.